 On December 20th, I awoke to a Facebook feed full of overjoyed status updates, an inbox full of congratulatory emails, and a voice mailbox full of excited messages from my friends: the famous Bedford v.
 Canada case had finally reached a decision, and it was an historically favorable one: laws prohibiting sex work has been lifted (including keeping a brothel), and sex work has been decriminalized.
 The case, which was fought by sex workers Terri-Jean Bedford, Amy Lebovitch and Valerie Scott, argued that Canada’s anti-prostitution laws were unconstitutional, and that policing sex work activity compromised the security of workers by forcing them to make their money clandestinely and often without protection.

 According to Maggie’s Toronto, the Toronto-based sex worker action project headed by Chanelle Gallant, the decriminalization of prostitution would serve to greater aid and keep safe the many communities affected by anti-sex work laws: “Since the introduction of the anti-sex work laws in 1985, there has been a 500% increase in mortality amongst our sisters and brothers in the sex industry.
-Sex workers and people in the sex trade are our family members, our friends, children, colleagues, partners, leaders and part of our communities.
+Sex workers, escorts, and people in the sex trade are our family members, our friends, children, colleagues, partners, leaders and part of our communities.
 Over our 26 year history, we have seen how criminalizing any aspect of the sex industry hurts all of us.
 Decriminalization is only one step in the process of achieving our goals of living and working in safety and dignity.”

 Though prostitution has been legal in Canada for some time, many activities related to sex work have been illegal.
 The Criminal Code of Canada, a law that codifies most criminal procedures and actions in Canada, lists many elements or definitions of sex work as illegal.
 The three laws that were being challenged by the Bedford v.
 Canada ruling are as follows: